What is an Exclusion Waiver and Who May Apply for one?

 This means that a waiver is not a viable way for an excluded provider to participate in the Federal health care programs while he waits until he is eligible to apply for reinstatement.
 There are currently only 18 waivers in effect.
 The states with the most providers practicing pursuant to an effective waiver are New Mexico (4), Montana (2), and Arkansas (2).

 Providers are reminded that they may be excluded from participation in the Federal health care programs for employing or contracting with an excluded individual or entity.
 If you are excluded from participation you will likely not be eligible to participate under a waiver, and will therefore have to wait out your exclusion period to apply for reinstatement.
-Instead of taking these chances, contact Exclusion Screening, LLCSM today to discuss your Exclusion Screening needs at 1-800-294-0952 or online for a free consultation.
+Instead of taking these chances, contact Exclusion Screening, LLCSM today to discuss your Exclusion Screening needs at 1-800-294-0952 or fill out the form below for a free consultation.

 Dep’t of Health and Human Servs.
 Office of the Inspector Gen., Waivers, https://oig.hhs.gov/exclusions/waivers.asp (last accessed Jan.
 13, 2015).